TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/Pages/PageProperties/Index.rst

 Use this tab for your own editorial notes and internal comments, such as reminders or to-do lists.

 Notes display in the backend above the Page Properties tabs.
-Notes do not display on the frontend.
+They are not displayed in the frontend.